nharsch/brave_clojure/clojure-noob/notes.md

 (clojure.core/refer 'cheese.taxonomy :only ['bries])

+# Chapter 7 - Macros

+## Read and Eval

+Read - convert texutal code into data structure

+Eval - Traverse the data structures and perform actions like function application or var lookup

 # Chapter 8

 `when` is not a special form, but a macro defined with `if` and `do`